What is Art Therapy? And what makes it so amazing?

 Art therapists have a thorough training in psychotherapy, which means that they are equally able to work with the client’s many other forms of expression, whether that’s through words, facial expressions, gestures, tone of voice, mood, pace of speech, postures, etc.

 Art Therapists are also artists themselves, and as such they are particularly sensitive to the needs of creative people, and of people who would like to develop their creative side.

 Who goes to Art Therapy?

 All types of people.
 It’s amazingly versatile, and can meet people at whatever level they are at.
-Some clients have a diagnosed mental health condition or disorder, others may be mentally pretty healthy and strong but would like a bit of added insight or processing of something that’s going on in their life right now.
+Many of the people I work with have experienced difficulties with anxiety or depression, have experienced a trauma, or would just like a bit of added insight or processing of something that’s going on in their life right now.

 Does Art Therapy happen in groups, or one-to-one like counselling?

 Art Therapy can happen in groups, just as talking therapy can, and this is different from one-to-one work.
 I specialise in working with clients individually.

 Do you have to be arty or have special skills to go to Art Therapy?

 No!
 You don’t have to be ‘good at art’.
 It isn’t about that.
 You may think that you couldn’t possibly put how you’re feeling into an art image, and that you wouldn’t even know where to start.
 But actually, you’ll likely find that this isn’t a problem.
 A trained Art Therapist will be able to help you connect with your feelings and thoughts through your images, and/or through the process of creating the images.